Police Department - Crime Prevention/Community Relations Unit

 32nd Citizens Police Academy

-The Skokie Police Department will be hosting the 32nd Citizens Police Academy this fall.
+The Skokie Police Department hosted the 32nd Citizens Police Academy last fall.
 The Citizens Police Academy offers citizens a unique opportunity by gaining insight into their Police Department.
-The 12-week course meets on Wednesday evenings beginning September 11 and concluding on December 4, 2013.
+The 12-week course met on Wednesday evenings beginning September 11 and concluding on December 4, 2013.

 Classes meet from 7 to 10 p.m. and include topics such as investigations, canine unit and drugs and gangs.
 The program is a mix of instructional and role-playing activities which provide the citizen with a realistic understanding of police work in the community.
 There is no cost to citizens; however, class size is limited to 30 participants.
 Acceptance into the program is on a first come, first-served basis and spaces fill up very quickly.